 I’m stuck in an elevator with a copy of Lion’s Roar magazine in hand.
-Pema Chodron graces the cover with timely, relevant Buddhist wisdom: “How to appreciate your life – JUST AS IT IS.”
+Pema Chodron graces the cover, offering wisdom on: “How to appreciate your life—JUST AS IT IS.”

 Yup, I say as I press every button on the elevator panel.
-JUST AS IT IS RIGHT NOW.
-When nothing on that darn panel is lighting up.
-Not even the two emergency call buttons – the line to the elevator company and the direct line to the Fire Department.
+JUST AS IT IS RIGHT NOW!
+When nothing on the elevator panel is lighting up.
+Not even the two emergency call buttons—to the elevator company and to the Fire Department.

 It’s very early on a Sunday morning.
-Literally all of my neighbors on the 6th and top floor of our building are away for the weekend.
+Literally all of my neighbors on the 6th floor are away for the weekend.

-The bell I’m pressing periodically is working but does anyone who is not on 6 hear it?
+The bell I’m pressing periodically is working but does anyone hear it?

 I could be in here for a LONG time.

 Various thoughts surface spontaneously in my awareness.
 They’re surprisingly positive.

 It’s good that I’m having this experience… I’m a Board member.
 Note to self: Remind property manager, “Safety is our number one priority.”

 Thank God it’s me and not someone who would need to be sedated.
 I’m a meditator.
 I can just meditate.

 My cell phone often works in the elevator so I try calling a neighbor.
 Nope.